Illinois high school girls basketball polls

 |Sterling

-Others receiving votes: Effingham 8, Geneseo 5, Burlington Central 4, St. Viator 1.
+Others receiving votes: Burlington Central 2, Geneseo 1, Effingham 1, Marengo 1.

 Class 2A